Soft drinks and ethical nihilism

 The good that comes out of a soft drink, for me, is a mildly pleasing treat that I’ve forgotten five minutes later.
 It’s too small to impact my mood or satisfaction with life.
 Other sources of calories are abundant and superior even on a strictly selfish emotional level without regard for nutrition.8 I’m not making an argument for asceticism here.
 I’m saying soft drinks are a bad option even for hedonists because they produce relatively little joy.

 As noted above, obesity and diabetes—part of the stakes of a soft-drink habit—have consequences outside the individual, in healthcare as a national concern.
 Other hazards, such as climate change, are global.
-Bottling water and hauling it to a fast-food joint involves carbon dioxide emissions roughly 1000 times greater than those required for the same amount of water of the same quality, poured from a tap.9 A soft drink, with or without sugar, has strictly worse environmental effects than water.
+Bottling water and hauling it to a fast-food restaurant involves carbon dioxide emissions roughly 1000 times greater than those required for the same amount of water of the same quality, poured from a tap.9 A soft drink, with or without sugar, has strictly worse environmental effects than water.

 Despite some mechanization, the sugarcane industry relies on low-wage labourers in frost-free climates to make about two billion tons of sugar each year.
 The growing season must be wet, which causes the industry to take up prime soils.
 There aren’t enough such soils with adequate rainfall, so about 100 litres of irrigation water are needed to make the 40 grams of sugar in a single can of Coke.
 There’s also fertilizer (mainly nitrogen and phosphorus) leaching into the water table, pesticides killing more than their targets, and so forth.
 However, before all of that, the mere taking of land for pasture and agriculture is the main form of habitat loss10 driving an ongoing mass extinction,11 12 13 which is making human life bleak.